karimtn/grh/README.md

 npm install

-using grant for dev environement
+using grunt for dev environement

 grunt dev

-using grant for product environement
+using grunt for product environement

 grunt production

+Used technology :

+Angular js , Slim Php for REST API, Less , grunt, bower , composer